jhpyle/docassemble/_docs/helloworld.md

    * **E-mail**: admin@admin.com
    * **Password**: password

 Then, from the menu, select [Playground].
+The [Playground] is a "sandbox" area where you can develop interviews and test them, all inside the web browser.

 ![Playground]({{ site.baseurl }}/img/menu-selection-playground.png)